dejmedus/acs-1111-study-guide/README.md

         cls.species = "homo sapien"
         return f"I am a {cls.species}"

-    @staticmethod # helper method that does use or effect class attributes def name_generator(letter):
+    @staticmethod # helper method that doesnt use or change class attributes def name_generator(letter):
         if letter == "a":
             return "arthur"